AdolfCarr/Simple-personal-website/README.md

   <em>Fig 16: Deploy of the Static Web App on the Azure Portal</em>
 </p>

-Here pressing on the `Visit your site` >button, you can see the static app deployed on Cloud Azure under the DNS provided by Microsoft.
+Here pressing on the `Visit your site` button, you can see **`the static app deployed on Cloud Azure under the DNS provided by Microsoft`**.

 Here is the Azure Static Web App developed for this task.